 Silvia Monfort

-Silvia Monfort (born Simone Marguerite Favre-Bertin; 6 June 1923 – 30 March 1991) was a French actress and theatre director.
-She was the daughter of the sculptor Charles-Maurice Favre-Bertin and the wife of Pierre Gruneberg.
-She was named a Knight of the Legion of Honour in 1973, an Officer of Arts and Letters in 1979 and Commander of Arts and Letters in 1983.
-She is buried in Père Lachaise Cemetery.
+Silvia Monfort (French pronunciation: [silvja mɔ̃fɔʁ] , born Simone Marguerite Favre-Bertin [simɔn maʁɡəʁit favʁ bɛʁtɛ̃] , 6 June 1923 – 30 March 1991) was a French actress and theatre director.
+She was the daughter of Charles-Maurice Favre-Bertin, and a French sculptor, decorator and medalist, and was the wife of Pierre Gruneberg.
+She was named a Knight of the Legion of Honour in 1973, an Officer of Arts and Letters in 1979, and Commander of Arts and Letters in 1983.
+She died in 1991 of lung cancer, and is buried in the Père Lachaise Cemetery.

-Monfort was born in the neighborhood of Le Marais, on Rue Elzévir, a short distance from Rue de Thorigny, where she would set up her first theatre.
-Her family lived in this Parisian neighborhood for seven generations.
-Having lost her mother at an early age, she was sent to boarding school by her father.
+Monfort was born in the neighborhood of Le Marais in Rue Elzévir, a short distance from Rue de Thorigny, where she established her first theatre in 1972.
+Her family lived in this Parisian neighborhood for several generations.
+Her father sent her to boarding school after her mother died when she was young.
 She undertook her secondary studies first at Lycée Victor-Hugo and then at Lycée Victor Duruy.

 Monfort made her film debut in Les Anges du péché.
-Director Robert Bresson had hired her without knowing she was an actress, as he was looking for non-professionals for his film.
+While looking for non-professionals for his film, director Robert Bresson hired her.
 In 1948, she played the role of Édith de Berg in the cinematic adaptation of L'Aigle à deux têtes by Cocteau with Feuillère and Jean Marais.

-Separated from Maurice Clavel, Silvia Monfort shared her life with and participated in the films of director Jean-Paul Le Chanois.
-Despite her having an arm in a plaster cast, he insisted that she play a Polish prisoner alongside François Périer and Pierre Fresnay in Les Évadés (1955), a film inspired by a true story.
-She then co-starred with Jean Gabin and Nicole Courcel in Le Cas du Docteur Laurent, a film advocating for painless childbirth (1957), and then in Le Chanois' film Par-dessus le Mur (1961), which dealt with parent-child relations.
+Separated from Maurice Clavel, Silvia Monfort shared her life with director Jean-Paul Le Chanois and participated in his films.
+Despite having an arm in a plaster cast, Monfort took on the role of a Polish prisoner at the direction of Jean-Paul Le Chanois alongside François Périer and Pierre Fresnay in Les Évadés (1955), a film inspired by a true story.
+She then co-starred with Jean Gabin and Nicole Courcel in Le Cas du Docteur Laurent, a film centered on the theme of painless childbirth (1957), and then in Le Chanois' film Par-dessus le Mur (1961), which dealt with parent-child relations.
 In two films dealing with social conditions, she was Eponine of Les Misérables, alongside Gabin and Bourvil (1958), and then the Gypsy girl, Myrtille, in Mandrin beside Georges Rivière and Georges Wilson.
 This film concluded her cinematic career and her relationship with Le Chanois in 1962.

-During the 1960s, Silvia Monfort was passionate about cultural decentralization and, thus, set out on the road with Jean Danet and her Tréteaux de France.
-She actively participated in this experiment, seeing that new and contemporary plays were staged alternately with the classical repertoire.
-On 23 June 1965, Silvia wrote to Pierre Gruneberg: "I've convinced Danet to schedule for September a series of performances of the Prostitute and of Suddenly, Last Summer under a big top around Paris (in this way the inconvenient returning directors will be able to come see it there if they need to).
-Oh, I would have done what I could".
+During the 1960s, Monfort took to the road with Jean Danet and his troupe, the Tréteaux de France, a traveling theatre company.
+She was actively involved in the initiative, ensuring that new and contemporary plays were performed alongside works from the classical repertoire.
+On 23 June 1965, Silvia wrote to Pierre Gruneberg: "I've convinced Danet to schedule a series of performances in September of The Prostitute and Suddenly, Last Summer under a big top around Paris (this way, the inconveniently returning directors will be able to see it there if necessary).
+Oh, I would have done what I could."

 Monfort explored ancient and modern theatrical repertoires for nearly half a century, whether with the Tréteaux, in festivals, in private theatres, and later in her Carrés.
-She acted in no less than five versions of Phèdre in different theatres as well as on television.
+She acted in five versions of Phèdre in different theatres as well as on television.
 She interpreted numerous works of Racine and Corneille.
-She performed Sophocles' Electra in the most incongruous places, such as the "trou des Halles" in Paris in 1970.
+She performed Sophocles' Electra in unconventional venues, such as the "trou des Halles" in Paris in 1970.

 She acted in the plays and theatrical adaptations of Maurice Clavel, such as The Isle of Goats and The Noon Terrace.
 She was directed by Roger Planchon at Villeurbanne in 1959 in Love's Second Surprise and by Luchino Visconti in Paris in 1961 in 'Tis Pity She's a Whore beside Alain Delon and Romy Schneider.
 She made appearances in Summer and Smoke (1953) and Suddenly, Last Summer (1965) by Tennessee Williams.
 She incarnated the Sphinx of Cocteau's The Infernal Machine in festivals as well as on television with Claude Giraud in 1963.
 She was The Respectful Prostitute of Jean-Paul Sartre (1965) and The Duchess of Malfi beside Raf Vallone (1981).